 Secondary Drinking Water Standards

-1 Stockton East Water District (SEWD) supply data reported is from 2018.
-The years prior to 2018 reflect Cal Water Data.
+2 Stockton East Water District (SEWD) supply data report is from 2019.

-3 The average nitrate level was 1.33 ppm, with a maximum level of 7.77 ppm.
+4 The average nitrate level was 3.3 ppm, with a maximum level of 6.9 ppm.
 We are closely monitoring the nitrate levels.
 Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
-Such nitrate levels in drinking water can interfere with the capacity of the infant's blood to carry oxygen, resulting in a serious illness; symptoms include shortness of breath and blueness of the skin.
+Such nitrate levels in drinking water can interfere with the capacity of the infant’s blood to carry oxygen, resulting in a serious illness; symptoms include shortness of breath and blueness of the skin.
 Nitrate levels above 10 ppm may also affect the ability of the blood to carry oxygen in other individuals, such as pregnant women and those with certain specific enzyme deficiencies.
-If you are caring for an infant or you are pregnant, you should seek advice from you health care provider.
+If you are caring for an infant or you are pregnant, you should seek advice from your health care provider.

-5 Total organic carbon (TOC) has no health effects; however, TOC provides a medium for the formation of disinfection byproducts.
+6 TOC has no health effects; however, TOC provides a medium for the formation of disinfection byproducts.
 These byproducts include trihalomethanes and haloacetic acids.
-Drinking water containing these byproducts in excess of the MCL may lead to adverse health effects such as liver, kidney, or nervous system problems, and may lead to an increased risk of cancer.
+The treatment technique dictates that a removal ratio of 1 or higher must be achieved.
+Drinking water containing these byproducts in excess of the MCL may lead to adverse health effects such as liver, kidney, or nervous system problems, and may lead to an increased risk of getting cancer.
 Concerns regarding disinfection byproducts are based upon exposure over many years.